nwg-piotr/nwg-drawer/README.md

 }
 ```

-Use the **right mouse button** open the file with your file manager (see `-fm` argument).
+Use the **right mouse button** to open the file with your file manager (see `-fm` argument).
 The result depends on the
 file manager you use.

 - thunar will open the file location
-- pcmanfm will open the file in its associated program
+- pcmanfm will open the file with its associated program
 - caja won't open anything, except for directories

 I've noy yet tried other file managers.